Your cart is currently empty!

 Microbes Can Also Be Antisocial

 If the inflammation becomes chronic, depression may result—with a similar negative effect on party behavior.
-Thus, microbes have a remarkable ability to direct us to the sickroom or the ballroom.
+Thus, microbes have a remarkable power to send us to the sickroom or the ballroom.

 Optimize Your Microbiota for a Better Social Life

-In these pandemic days, socializing can be dicey.
-But there are other ways to promote a diverse microbiota:
+In these post-pandemic days, socializing is less fraught, but still dicey.
+But get out there!
+Here are some ways to promote a diverse microbiota:

 - Eat a wide variety of veggies and fruit.
 Concentrate on foods that are high in fiber, like artichokes, beans, onions, and berries.
 Gut microbes love fiber, and in return, they will produce fatty acids like butyrate that can heal and nourish your gut lining.